rahafrouz/distributed-screenshot/README.md

 There is a trade-off between complexity and cost.

 The full implementation is the approach with message-broker, due to ease of extension for future features.

+## Be Cautious!
+This architecture is an extended version of [RabbitMQ RPC]()https://www.rabbitmq.com/tutorials/tutorial-six-go.html tutorial.
+If you want to understand why such architecture is chosen you can read the RabbitMQ tutorial.
+However, it is important to note that in the RabbitMQ tutorial, as a simplified version, It is not possible to run the "Client" program concurrently.
+For this project, the dispatcher is a modified version of "client" in the tutorial.
+It works, but it is recommended to use this system using asynchronous clients such as websocket-enabled for better performance.
+(Future improvement idea)

 ### Broker-based Approach
 The `deployment`, `worker`,`dispatcher` are involved with the broker-based approach.